prateek041/Top-crew/server/README.md

 In the server, we have protected routes and unprotected routes, we are using graphql Shield for it.
 You can read more about it here [GraphQL Shield : Official Docs]().

-Logically, routes that delete or update profile related information should be protected, so let's try to get a single user's profile
+Logically, routes that delete or update information should be protected, so let's try to get a single user's profile

 ```gql
 {